Loading Solar Battery Perth...

 Typical loads:

-Total: ~300-600W continuous.
-Most systems can handle this comfortably.
+Total: ~300–600 W continuous.
+Most backup-capable systems handle this load.

 Additional loads:

-"What is the continuous and peak discharge rating of this system in backup mode, and will it handle the startup surge of my fridge/freezer?"
+"What is the continuous and peak discharge rating of this system in backup mode, and will it handle the startup surge of my fridge / freezer?"